Hinduism and Jainism

-Jainism and Hinduism are two ancient Indian religions.
+Jainism and Hinduism are also two ancient Indian religions.
 There are some similarities and differences between the two religions.
 Temples, gods, rituals, fasts and other religious components of Jainism are different from those of Hinduism.

-"Jain" is derived from the word Jina, referring to a human being who has conquered all inner passions (like anger, attachment, greed and pride) and possesses Kaivalyagyana (pure infinite knowledge).
+"Jain" is derived from the word Jina, referring to a human being who has conquered all inner passions (like anger, attachment, greed and pride) and possesses kevala jnana (pure infinite knowledge).
 Followers of the path shown by the Jinas are called Jains.
-Followers of Hinduism are called Hindus.
+Followers of Vedas who worship Brahman, Vishnu or Shiva and other vedic deities are called Hindus.

 Philosophical similarities and differences

 Jainism and Hinduism have many similar characteristic features, including the concepts of samsara, karma and moksha.
 However, they differ over the precise nature and meaning of these concepts.
 The doctrine Nyaya-Vaisheshika and samkhya school had minor similarities with Jain philosophy.
 The Jain doctrine teaches atomism which is also adopted in the Vaisheshika system and atheism which is found in Samkhya.
 Within the doctrine of Jainism, there exist many metaphysical concepts which are not known in Hinduism, some of which are dharma and Adharma tattva (which are seen as substances within the Jain metaphysical system), Gunasthanas and Lesyas.
 The epistemological concepts of Anekantavada and Syadvada are not found in the Hindu system.
 There were, in the past, probable attempts made to merge the concepts of Hindu gods and the Tirthankara of Jainism.
 The cosmography of Hindus resembles that of the Jains and there are similar names of heavenly gods within these systems.

 In the Upanishads, there also occur the first statements of the view, dominant in Jainist teachings and elsewhere, that rebirth is undesirable and that it is possible by controlling or stopping one's actions to put an end to it and attain a state of deliverance (moksha) which lies beyond action.